 The first and most important consideration is to examine any monetary gift in the context of your entire estate.
 It’s easy to get swept into an adult child’s pressing need or to be overcome with emotion when you’re thinking of passing on your legacy.
 However, you need to consider your own future first, and make sure you’re protecting your retirement years.

 Whatever amount you’re considering giving or its intended use, develop a gifting plan before making any decisions: how much, when and why.
-Seeing the whole picture can help you understand how much you can gift while keeping what you’ll need.
+Seeing the whole picture can help you understand how much you can gift to your adult children while keeping what you’ll need.

-When it comes to your family’s immediate needs, gifts of cash or assets can potentially reduce your estate tax burden — one of the main motivators for parents considering giving money to children as an early inheritance.
+When it comes to your family’s immediate needs, gifts of cash or assets (such as stocks, real estate, collectibles, etc.) can potentially reduce your gift and estate tax burden.
+This is a key reason why many parents (and grandparents) consider giving money or assets as an early inheritance.

-Larger gifts may also sidestep tax liabilities if you’re willing to have them count against the lifetime estate and gift tax exemption, which in 2025 is $13.99 million for individuals and $27.98 million for married couples filing jointly.
+Larger gifts may also sidestep tax liabilities if you’re willing to have them count against the lifetime estate and gift tax exemption, which in 2025 is $13.99 million for individuals and $27.98 million for married couples.

-The ease of such a gift is beneficial for the recipient, but on the flip side, you’ve given up control of it.
+The ease of gifting money outright may be beneficial for the recipient, but on the flip side, you’ve given up control of it.
 Watching your adult children spend money in ways you wouldn’t can quickly sour the joy and satisfaction of giving.

 For a little more control over the distribution, you may want to consider a trust.
 In its simplest form, a trust is an entity, created and funded with cash, assets and investments, which allows you to dictate how your estate is distributed to beneficiaries.